-The Federation of Law Societies of Canada's NCA assesses foreign-educated lawyers to determine if they have a thorough understanding of Canadian law, equivalent to that of a graduate of a Canadian common-law degree program.
+The Federation of Law Societies of Canada's NCA assesses internationally educated lawyers to determine if they have a thorough understanding of Canadian law, equivalent to that of a graduate of a Canadian common-law degree program.
 Once an applicant is determined to have such knowledge, the NCA issues the applicant a Certificate of Qualification.
-Each year, the NCA issues approximately 1,150 certificates, approximately half of which are to Canadian citizens who went abroad for their legal education.
+In 2015, the NCA received 1,700 applications from internationally educated lawyers (CamProf 2017, 20).

-The NCA assesses each applicant on a case-by-case basis, and considers factors such as the type of legal system in place where the person was educated (i.e., common law, civil law, hybrid); the nature of the school's law program; the subject areas studied; the candidate's academic performance; and the nature of the person's legal experience.17
+The NCA assesses each applicant on a case-bycase basis.
+Assessments are based on the NCA's assessment policies.
+The NCA considers each applicant's individual path, looking at factors such as the type of legal system in place where the person was educated (i.e., common law, civil law, hybrid); the nature of the school's law program; the subject areas studied; the candidate's academic performance; licensure status; and the nature of the person's legal experience.

 The NCA can require an applicant to do one of three things: pass NCA exams; take prescribed courses at a Canadian law school; or complete a Canadian law degree.
-At a minimum, all applicants must pass five exams that test core Canadian legal subjects.
-But the NCA may require an applicant to take up to 16 exams.
+The NCA requires all applicants to demonstrate competency in nine core subjects.
+An applicant who was educated in a common-law jurisdiction may be exempted from four of these nine subjects (Contracts, Torts, Property and Business Organizations) if they meet the NCA's academic performance policy.